openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-ability.md

 **Error Description**

-This error code is returned when an application is controlled by the application market.
+This error code is returned when an application is controlled by the app market.

 **Possible Causes**

-The application is suspected of malicious behavior and is controlled by the application market, preventing it from being launched.
+The application is suspected of malicious behavior and is controlled by the app market, preventing it from being launched.

-**Solution Steps**
+**Resolution Steps**

 It is recommended to uninstall the application.